0xnotkyo/0xnotkyo/README.md

 <br/>

 <p>
-  Hello There! <em><b> I'm Najwa aka 0xnotkyo </b></em>, a Cybersecurity student.
+  Hello There! <em><b> I'm Najwa </b></em>, a Cybersecurity student.
 I enjoy learning new technologies and problem solving at HackTheBox and TryHackMe.
 Now I'm working at some little and fun projects while documenting my knowledge and journey on my Gitbook.
 </p>

  <br/>